Individual Advisory | David McQueen

 The Silence at the Top

-The number of people who will speak plainly to a senior executive decreases as authority increases.
-Not because honesty is absent — because the cost of honesty, for the people around them, is too high.
+The number of people who will speak plainly to a senior executive decreases as authority increases, because the cost of honesty, for many people around them, is too high.
 Decisions made in that silence carry the distortion it creates.

 Proximity as a Liability